-Emergency care

-Emergency care refers to services that are:

-- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.

-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

-Cost sharing for necessary emergency services furnished outof-network is the same as for such services furnished innetwork.

-You are covered worldwide for emergency/urgent care.

-Contact your PCP to help coordinate follow-up care.
+What you must pay when you get these Services that are covered for you services Emergency care Emergency care refers to services that are: \$95 copayment for each emergency room visit.
+Furnished by a provider qualified to furnish emergency You do not pay this services, and Needed to evaluate or stabilize an emergency medical amount if you are admitted to the hospital condition. as an Inpatient within 24 A medical emergency is when you, or any other prudent hours for the same layperson with an average knowledge of health and medicine, condition. believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, If you receive emergency or loss of function of a limb.
+The medical symptoms may be an care at an out-ofillness, injury, severe pain, or a medical condition that is quickly network hospital and getting worse. need inpatient care after Cost sharing for necessary emergency services furnished outyour emergency of-network is the same as for such services furnished incondition is stabilized. network. you must have your inpatient care at the out-You are covered worldwide for emergency/urgent care. of-network hospital authorized by the plan Contact your PCP to help coordinate follow-up care. and your cost is the cost sharing you would pay